singingwang/Hairstyle_and_identity_aware_Facial_Image_Style_Transfer_with_Region_guiding_Masks/README.md

 pip install git+https://github.com/rcmalli/keras-vggface.git
 ```
 ### Dataset
 We use CelebA-HQ dataset which is downloaded from [StarGAN v2](https://github.com/clovaai/stargan-v2)
-Then use dataset.py to post-processing the facial mask and key mask
+Then use dataset.py to post-processing the facial mask(f) and key mask(a).

 ![mask](https://github.com/singingwang/Hairstyle_and_identity_aware_Facial_Image_Style_Transfer_with_Region_guiding_Masks/assets/25973060/d87deb1c-baeb-4ecb-8627-38a70e2ea48c)